borntofrappe/Practice-Front-End-Web-Development/D3 Spider Plot/README.md

 - retrieve the x and y coordinates of the circle points;

 - use a path or polygon element to connect all those coordinates.

+## Update

+The approach turned out to be the wrong solution.
+Retrieving the x and y coordinates of the rotated points returns the original coordinates, not the new ones.
+Turns out, "all" I needed was a bit of math.
+Including a couple of formulae (in the realm of trigonometry) it is possible to identify the specific points and later include circle and path elements as needed.